11th Pennsylvania Regiment: Philadelphia campaign

 At the Battle of Germantown on 4 October 1777, the 11th Regiment fought in John Sullivan's right column.
 The attack was led by Thomas Conway's 3rd Pennsylvania Brigade.
 In the foggy dawn, Conway's men engaged the British 2nd Light Infantry Battalion at Mount Airy.
-Sullivan fed in his own division of two Maryland brigades on the right flank while Wayne deployed his two brigades on the left of Germantown Road.
+Sullivan fed in his division of two Maryland brigades on the right flank, while Wayne deployed his two brigades on the left of Germantown Road.
 As at Brandywine, Hartley's 1st Brigade formed on the right, next to the road, while Humpton's 2nd Brigade, including the 11th Regiment, deployed on the left.
 Faced with their tormentors of Paoli, Wayne's men attacked in a battle frenzy.
-Set upon by the Pennsylvanians and Marylanders, the 2nd Light Infantry were routed for the first time and suffered the loss of their camp.
+Set upon by the Pennsylvanians and Marylanders, the 2nd Light Infantry was routed for the first time and suffered the loss of their camp.